-Have you ever visited the homepage of a website, but couldn’t figure out immediately what the brand does, how you can benefit from its products/ services?
+Have you ever visited the homepage of a website but couldn’t figure out immediately what the brand does, or how you can benefit from its products/ services?

-Or you got a brief idea, but couldn’t really connect to the brand?
-Chances are, you hit the back button of your browser and forgot about the site.
+Or did you have a brief idea but couldn’t connect to the brand?
+Chances are, you hit your browser’s back button and forgot about the site.

 Don’t make the same mistake with your business.

-Your brand messaging, along with specific marketing messages, are what help you communicate the complete essence and uniqueness of your brand to your audience, and get them to engage with you.
+Your brand messaging and specific marketing messages help you communicate the essence and uniqueness of your brand to your audience and get them to engage with you.

-That’s why you need to create a brand messaging architecture and hierarchy that will help you create your key messages in the most effective way for your business.
+That’s why you must create a brand messaging architecture and hierarchy that will help you create your key messages most effectively for your business.

 - Marketing and brand message definition and meaning